25-29 September 2017 (5th edition) – registration open!

 The course fee includes:

-- Course material: Handouts and a lab course manual will be handed out at the start of the course.
-Software required for the lab course (MATLAB toolboxes) will be made available online.
+- Course material: Handouts, a lab course manual and software required for the lab course (MATLAB toolboxes) will be made available online.

 - Catering: Coffee, tea and soft drinks and lunch will be provided.